From bars with waterside views to boat trips along the coast, discover more ways you can enjoy Edinburgh’s Forth Bridges.

 After exploring, why not treat yourself (and your feet) to a relaxing meal at one of the many delightful restaurants in South Queensferry.
 With several offering stunning panoramic views across the Forth, you’ll be rewarded with both a treat a treat for the eyes and senses.

 Situated within the stylish boutique hotel Orocco Pier, a mouth-watering selection of the finest seafood and prime Scotch steaks is on offer at Samphire Seafood Bar & Grill.
 Or why not tuck into sumptuous pan-fried scallops, wild Scottish halibut, local lobster, crab and rock oysters at The Boat House.
-If an extensive wine list, classic cocktails and plenty of favourite local artisan gins and craft beers is more to your liking, alongside a menu featuring everything from traditional fish & chips, to dry aged steaks and freshly landed seafood, be sure to pay a visit to Scotts at Port Edgar Marina.
-Breakfast, lunch and dinner is available at Thirty Knots. if the weather is kind, their outdoor terrace is a lovely place to dine and take in the river-side views.
+If an extensive wine list, classic cocktails and plenty of favourite local artisan gins and craft beers is more to your liking, alongside a menu featuring everything from traditional fish & chips, to dry aged steaks and freshly landed seafood, be sure to pay a visit to Scotts Bar and Restaurant.
+Breakfast, lunch and dinner is available at Thirty Knots.
+If the weather is kind, their outdoor terrace is a lovely place to dine and take in the river-side views.

 Discover more about South Queensferry